Frequently Asked Questions

 • Children’s Mercy Hospital: 8,500 surgical accessions, 4,000 cytogenetic samples, 40 autopsies

-While the majority of our residents ultimately pursue careers in community practice, all residents are required to complete a small scientific project during their training.
+All residents are required to complete a scientific project during their training.
 This can be in the form of a poster or platform presentation at a national meeting, or a publication in a recognized journal.
-A record of scientific achievement is helpful in securing desirable fellowships and lays the foundation for an academic career for those so inclined.
-Recent projects include case reports, case series, financial analyses, diagnostic concordance studies, tissue microarray, immunohistochemical and FISH testing.
+A record of scientific achievement is helpful in securing fellowships and lays the foundation for an academic career and a career of life-long learning.
+Recent projects include case reports, case series, financial analyses, diagnostic concordance studies, tissue microarray, immunohistochemical and FISH studies.
 For those who are interested in a more intense research experience, KU is affiliated with the Stowers Institute for Medical Research

 , one of the top independently funded research centers in the country, and we have a flourishing research division on campus with whom we often collaborate.

-No. Residents spend lots of days on autopsy coverage throughout their four years, getting many medical autopsies during those days.
-During residents’ 2nd year, they spend one rotation at the Jackson County Medical Examiner’s Office (JCMEO), where they average 3-4 autopsies per day.
+No. Residents cover autopsy during surgical pathology rotations throughout their four years, getting sufficient medical autopsies during those days.
+During residents' 2nd year, they also rotate at the Jackson County Medical Examiner's Office (JCMEO), where they average 3-4 autopsies per day.
 Residents have the opportunity to pursue extra autopsy cases while there if they are interested.
 Additional elective rotations are available at JCMEO for those interested in pursuing a career in forensics.

 All new residents participate in "boot camp" training in the month of July, which includes introductory histology slide teaching sessions with faculty, as well as introductory didactic and hands-on training covering multiple rotations and topics.
 All PGY1 residents are paired with a senior resident during the whole first month of their surgical pathology/autopsy rotation at KU.
-In addition, every incoming resident is assigned a faculty mentor who can provide career guidance, opportunities for research, and help you deal with the stress of residency.
+In addition, every incoming resident is assigned a faculty mentor who can provide career guidance, opportunities for research, and help you deal with the demands of residency.
 Many of our faculty mentors trained at KU, and they are intimately familiar with the different hospitals and rotations that comprise the program.
-New residents are also assigned a “big sib” – a senior resident who can help you with questions on rotations, faculty, and study and service concerns.
+New residents are also assigned a "big sib" PGY2 resident who can help you with questions on rotations, faculty, and study and service concerns.
 Our program and graduate medical education department both prioritize resident wellness